usmanghani-electricalengineer/Train-Accident-Prevention/README.md

 | **Power Supply (5V)** | Powers Arduino and sensors |
 | **Connecting Wires** | Connects circuit components |

+## Testing Result
+- When an object (train) approaches within the danger threshold, both LED and buzzer activate.
+- When it moves away, both turn off automatically.
+- The system successfully simulates real-time train detection and alert activation.

+## Conclusion
+- The Train Accident Prevention System provides a simple, cost-effective, and reliable solution for enhancing railway safety.
+- By combining ultrasonic sensing and microcontroller control, it effectively reduces the risk of accidents at unmanned railway crossings.

 The system follows this logic: